iaretechnician/barebones-masterserver-wiki/Is-It-For-You?.md

 ### If I Use uNET, Does It Mean I Have To Use Unity Services?

-No. Framework was designed to allow developers to use uNET without having to use costly Unity Services.
+No. Framework was designed to allow developers to use uNET without having to use costly Unity Services. :warning: **It's important to understand how the framework works around the limited CCU**

 ### How Does The Framework Get Around Unity's CCU limit?